-Directors' fees were consistent with the comparable three months ended November 30, 2015
+Directors' fees were consistent with the comparable three and six months ended February 29, 2016

-Professional fees were consistent with the comparative period.
+Professional fees were lower than amounts in the comparative period due to reduced usage of professional services.

-Interest expense increased marginally, with debt increasing towards the end of the quarter ended November 30, 2015, yielding a marginal rise in debt service charges.
+Interest expense increased marginally, with debt increasing towards the end of the three and six months ended February 28, 2017, yielding a marginal rise in debt service charges.

-Finance charges declined over the comparative period, reflective of debt repayment undertaken in the quarter ended November 30, 2016.
+Finance charges declined over the comparative period, reflective of debt repayment undertaken in the three and six months ended February 28, 2017.

-The three months ended November 30, 2015 reported an impairment charge of \$39,320.
-There was no impairment charged taken against the Company's exploration and evaluation assets during the current quarter.
+The three and six months ended February 29, 2016 reported an impairment charge of \$261,712 and \$301,032 respectively.
+There was no impairment charged taken against the Company's exploration and evaluation assets during the current periods.